Melding Wildlife Surveys to Improve Conservation Inference: Lesser prairie-chicken Conservation

 The LEPC is a member of the family Phasianidae and is indigenous to the southern Great Plains of the United States.
 Like other species in its family, the LEPC has experienced range and population declines since the 1980s primarily due to habitat loss, degradation, and fragmentation \citep{Hagen2004, Hagen2017, USFWSAssessment2021}, but curtailment of natural fires, overgrazing, and climate change have also contributed \citep{Haukos2016}.

 We studied spatio-temporal patterns in LEPC abundance across the state of Kansas because an estimated 70\% of the total LEPC population resides in the state \citep{Van2013}.
-Our modeling approach, however, can accommodate data sources from the other states in the LEPC home range.
+Our modeling approach, however, can accommodate data sources from the other states in the LEPC range.
 In Kansas, LEPC inhabit Sand Sagebrush Prairie (SSPR), Mixed Grass Prairie (MGPR), Shortgrass Prairie/Conservation Reserve Program Mosaic (SGPR) ecoregions, which cover the southwest, southeast, and northern regions of western Kansas respectively.

 Recently, the United States Fish and Wildlife Service listed the LEPC for federal protections under the Endangered Species Act \citep{USFWS2022LEPC}.
-The northern population, which encompasses the SSPR, MGPR, and SGPR ecoregions, is considered threatened.
-Improved estimation of spatio-temporal population change, especially range-wide, would help inform the designation of critical habitats to recover the species \citep{Van2013}.
+The Northern Distinct Population Segment, which encompasses the SSPR, MGPR, and SGPR ecoregions, is categorized as threatened.
+Improved estimation of spatio-temporal population change, especially range-wide, would help inform conservation practices for the species \citep{Van2013}.

 Population monitoring of LEPC relies on spring counts of individuals on leks \citep{McDonald2014}.
 A lek is an aggregation of males defending a small territory and communally calling and performing displays to attract and mate with females \citep{Haukos2016}.
 Leks are generally located in sparse vegetation on hilltops and ridgelines and commonly include more than 10 individuals which makes detection by audio and visual cues of the otherwise cryptic individuals easier \citep{Haukos2016}.